sci-comp/SceneBuilder/README.md

 ## The scene builder dock

-The scene builder dock comes with a few implicit shortcuts.

 The scene builder dock requires manual setup.
 This isn't an ideal user experience, but doing things this way leads to very simple and stable solutions, please bear with us!

 ![scene_builder_dock](./Documentation/Image/scene_builder_dock.png)